-One of the more revealing ‘revelations’ to emerge from the hype surrounding Alastair Campbell’s kiss-and-tell £1M memoir of his time as No.10’s press secretary is that on the eve of Parliament’s vote authorising military action against Iraq , George Bush promised Tony Blair “If you win the vote in Parliament, I’ll kiss your ass”.’
-(You can see Blair’s reaction in the picture on the left.)
+One of the more revealing ‘revelations’ to emerge from the hype surrounding Alastair Campbell’s kiss-and-tell £1M memoir of his time as No.10’s press secretary is that on the eve of Parliament’s vote authorising military action against Iraq, George Bush promised Tony Blair “If you win the vote in Parliament, I’ll kiss your ass”.’
+(You can see Blair’s reaction in the picture below.)

 The President’s touching offer to kiss Tony’s Blairy arse means history may have to be revised.
 It seems that the ‘special relationship’ between George and Tony was more versatile and reciprocal and truly loving than many bitter and plainly jealous observers have hitherto suggested.
 ‘Yo Blair’ was perhaps not doing all the tonguing.
 At least when Bush wanted something.

 Funny though that Campbell should have chosen to reveal this slightly bitchy tidbit about George and Tone’s private relationship – especially when you consider that, until Campbell’s resignation after the Iraq invasion in August 2003, Blair’s relationship with Campbell was even closer than his relationship with Bush.

 And if you think I’m putting my own over-heated spin on matters, here’s how the blurb for Campbell’s own book puts it: ‘As Blair’s press secretary, strategist and trusted confidant, Campbell spent more waking hours alongside the Prime Minister than anyone.
 His diaries… take the reader right to the heart of government.’
 That seems pretty ‘sexed-up’ to me.
 By the sound of it, poor Cherie only got to be ‘alongside’ Blair when he was snoring – worn out no doubt from all that heartfelt bonding with Alastair.